7 Ways to Repurpose Blog Content to Increase Reach & Engagement

 In this article, we cover some tips on how we can leverage and repurpose blog content to increase your business's reach.
 O, and it will save you a tonne of time in the process.

 Before we dive too deep into some smart tactics, let’s start with the fundamentals.

-Yes, it’s shocking, but some business actually fail to execute on the basics.
+Yes, it’s shocking, but many businesses actually fail to execute on the basics.

-RULE #1: When you publish new content - share it with your network.
+When you publish new content - share it with your network!!

 This is super easy, all you need to do is write a short update highlighting the benefits/relevance of reading the content and then share it across all your platforms including social media and mailing lists.

 TOP TIP: Use a social media design tool to create a graphic that will make your social media posts pop.